First thing first:

 In addition, distributors often ignore the logos.
-Also, the advertising material is frequently left on stairs, balconies or fenceposts, even though mailboxes and doorknobs are the only valid options, per Montreal's By-Law Concerning the Distribution of Advertising Material (or the nearly-identical variants adopted by each borough).
-Adding insult to injury, the straps that used to bind the bales of leaflets wind up on sidewalks by the hundreds, in violation of the By-Law Concerning Cleanliness (again, along with its borough variants).
+Also, the ads are frequently left on stairs, balconies or fenceposts, even though mailboxes and doorknobs are the only options allowed in Montreal.
+Adding insult to injury, the straps that bind the bags together wind up on sidewalks by the hundreds, in violation of the cleanliness bylaws.

-It doesn't end there either.
-Both TC and municipal administrators have set up elaborate systems to handle protest letters—yet neither yield results in the long run.
-We filed more than 440 complaints in vain, and were only promised improvement when a TV crew got involved.
-Even then, Transcontinental was merely sent toothless warnings, and the number of spotted infractions actually increased in the following weeks.
-Had the rules been enforced adequately, City officials could have collected $120,000,000 in fines, but in October 2018, they admitted publicly that they weren't willing to go down that route.
+It doesn't end there.
+Protest letters yield no results.
+We filed more than 120 complaints in vain: the distributors were merely sent toothless warnings, and the number of spotted infractions actually increased in the following weeks.
+City offficials could have collected $120,000,000 in fines, but in October 2018, they admitted that they wouldn't do that.

 So we switched tracks and proposed two corrections to the by-laws, which would:

-It took four years, but on April 11, 2022, the City of Montreal finally announced that it would implement both of our demands as of May 2023.
+It took five years, but on May 17, 2023, the City of Montreal finally announced that it had implemented both of our demands.

-More English info is available on our Media page.
 We're now working on getting other Quebec cities to follow suit.
+So far, about 90 of them have either done so or announced that they will.
+For more English info, see our Media page.
 To lend us a hand, please contact us.

 Thank you.

 Charles Montpetit is a longtime activist and the author or co-author of 15 books, including the First Time anthology, the December 6 essay on the Montreal Massacre, and the children's fable The Great Menace.
-He has won a Governor General's Award, a Signet d'or and a White Raven (the latter being an honour granted to the world's best works for young people).
+He has won a Governor General's Award, a Signet d'or and a White Raven.
 And he's hopping mad about companies who refuse to do their share to pull the world back from the environmental brink.

 Aucun droit réservé sauf pour le nom de ce site